5. Adolescent Social Life

 It is essential to reinforce positive sentiments toward children and to spend quality time that is not “educational” with them.
 This maintains a healthy bond and parents’ influence despite normal and necessary individuation.
 Quality time such as this will contribute greatly to maintaining high levels of self-esteem.
 Children also won’t feel as if they are simply education receptacles.
 By participating in, rather than resisting, individuation parents can better protect their children from harmful influences of undesirable friends or the internet.

 For children aged 10 to 12, the development of self-esteem requires striking a balance between educational time and time for fun, where the hierarchy of teaching is put on hold.
 In such moments, children feel that they’re being treated as people and can more easily accept the advice and authority of parents and educators in the face of other influences, which may turn out to be harmful or dangerous.

-Parents must therefore alternate between playing the role of protector and educator and that of supportive “friends” who help assist the process of individuation.
+Parents should alternate between playing the role of educators and protectors and that of supportive “friends” who help their children become individuals.
 If this balance is struck successfully, children’s self-esteem becomes firmly rooted.
 Their critical faculties can, furthermore, be used to reject harmful influences.

 But from this point onward, an opposing force to critical thinking is a part of many children’s lives: the digital universe.